spinkube/documentation/content/en/blog/community/spinkube-kind-rd/index.md

 ### [Optional] Non-intrusive and containerized binaries

-Assuming you're already running Rancher Destkop, you can create the "binary shortcuts" as follow:
+Assuming you're already running Rancher Destkop, you can create the "binary shortcuts" as follows:

 ***Windows Users ONLY***